zayprom/django-promanageapp/README.md

 # ProManage App

 This is my first app built using [Django](https://www.djangoproject.com).
 It is a simple app that allows you to create a project, assign tasks to project and finish the project.
+I used Django Class based views, pure HTML and CSS.

 ## Features